cogini/mix_deploy/README.md

 ### CodeDeploy

-You can copy the scripts into the target machine, then run them as hooks for a deployment system such as CodeDeploy.
+Copy the scripts into the target machine, then run them as hooks for a deployment system such as CodeDeploy.

 Here is a typical `appspec.yml` file: